uinix-js/uinix-theme/readme.md

 ### `createCssVariables(theme?, options?) => cssVariables`

 Creates an object of *CSS variables* using the provided *theme*.
-CSS variables are named based on the *theme property paths* of the provided theme.
+CSS variables are named based on the *theme values* defined in the provided theme.

 ##### Parameters